Saturday, March 15, 2014

 Several observations seem worth making.
 First, regarding the principal officials, we have all the usual suspects: that is, persons who served in the same or similar capacities during the SCSL's existence.
 The persons are: Presidency (Judge Philip Waki of Kenya), Prosecutor (Brenda Hollis, United States), Acting Registrar (Binta Mansaray, from Sierra Leone) and Defense Officer (Claire Carlton-Hanciles, Sierra Leone).
-Three minor differences appear to stand out:
+Three minor differences stand out.

-Secondly, the Registrar is "Acting", presumably until her position or appointment can be regularized; and the head of the Defence Office, who was previously called a "Principal Defender", is now relegated to the position of "Defence Officer" - presumably reflecting a downgrading of the level of professional classification of the post, although hopefully not an indication of a lessening of the significance and importance of the Defence rights or the Court's commitment to the maintenance of the international fair trial rights of the convicted persons and the outstanding fugitive (Johnny Paul Koroma), should he be alive and one day be arrested and brought to trial before the RSCSL.
+Secondly, the former SCSL Registrar is "Acting" Registrar for the RSCSL, presumably until her position or appointment can be regularized.
+The head of the Defence Office, who was previously called a "Principal Defender", is now relegated to the position of "Defence Officer".
+This apparently reflects a downgrading of the level of professional classification of the post, although hopefully not an indication of a lessening of the significance of the Defence rights.
+Or the institution's commitment to the maintenance of the due process rights for the outstanding fugitive (Major Johnny Paul Koroma), should he be alive and one day be arrested and brought to trial before the RSCSL.

 Thirdly, regarding the 16 members of the Bench, or rather Judges on the Roster for the RSCSL, several elements are interesting to note.
 First, as with the SCSL, appointments were shared by the UN and the Government of Sierra Leone with the UN Secretary-General (UNSG).
 The RSCSL Statute provided for a rooster containing a minimum of 16 judges.
-The UNSG chose the majority of 10 judges and Sierra Leone appointing a minority totaling 6 judges.
-The Secretary-General essentially kept many of the former international judges, with a few notable omissions and new additions.
+The UNSG chose the majority of 10 judges and Sierra Leone appointed a minority comprising 6 judges.
+The Secretary-General essentially kept many of the same former international judges from the SCSL, with a few notable omissions and new additions.
 Interestingly, while as we might expect the UN’s judges hailed from a number of countries from about three continents, this is the first time that the national authorities have chosen an all Sierra Leonean line up of judges.
-Although some Sierra Leoneans will no doubt argue that this move is a little too late, nationalists would be happy at what appears to be a significant shift wherein the Government is recognizing its own jurists are equally capable of serving the country through nominations to such judicial appointments.
+Some Sierra Leoneans will no doubt argue that this move is a little too late.
+Still, patriotic Sierra Leoneans may be happy at what appears to be a significant shift wherein the government appears to be recognizing its own jurists are equally capable of serving the country through nominations to such judicial posts at the RSCSL.

-One explanation for the policy shift might be the change in who controls the levers of power in Sierra Leone at the moment: whereas the APC government is now at State House, led by President Ernest Bai Koroma, it was the Sierra Leone People's Party (SLPP) government then led by Ahmad Tejan Kabba that pushed for the creation of the SCSL but that at the same time seemed a bit meek in appointing its own nationals to positions reserved for them in the “hybrid” special tribunal.
-This is the same SLPP government that went to the UN and sought an amendment to the Statute to remove the requirement of “Sierra Leonean” when mentioning the government’s ability to appoint a deputy prosecutor!
+One explanation for the policy shift might be the change in who controls the levers of power in Sierra Leone at the moment.
+Whereas the All People's Congress (APC) government is now at State House, led by President Ernest Bai Koroma, it was the Sierra Leone People's Party (SLPP) government then led by Ahmad Tejan Kabba that pushed for the creation of the SCSL but that at the same time seemed a bit meek in appointing its own nationals to positions reserved for them in the “hybrid” special tribunal.
+Remember, this was the same SLPP government that went to the UN and sought an amendment to the SCSL Statute to remove the requirement of “Sierra Leonean” when mentioning the government’s ability to appoint a deputy prosecutor!
 It later came out that the motivation behind this request was so Kabba's old friend, Desmond da Silva, from Sri Lanka/UK, could be appointed to the position.

 On a slightly different note, although this is not intended to cast any aspersions on the eminent Kenyan Justice, Philip Waki, who was elected to be the RSCSL’s first President, some might have thought that, with this strong Sierra Leonean cohort of six judges (including three former SCSL experienced judges, two of which are from the Appeals Chamber), one of them – who would likely be based in the country and the seat of the court – might have logically and symbolically made a good candidate for assumption to the RSCSL Presidency.
-One is left to wonder whether a) neither of the Sierra Leoneans were interested in the job, which appears unlikely given the little I know of the personalities involved; and b) what happened such that they didn’t garner the necessary support, if indeed they would have liked their colleagues to elect them to the Presidency.
+One is left to wonder whether a) neither of the Sierra Leoneans was interested in the job, which appears unlikely given the little I know of the personalities involved; and b) what happened such that they didn’t garner the necessary support, if indeed they would have liked their colleagues to elect them to the Presidency.
 On the other hand, any Sierra Leonean judge who would have had such designs would have needed broader support than just her/his compatriots.
 The mathematics make that inevitable, since the majority of the colleagues on the roster are international (although four alone are from Eastern and Southern Africa, interestingly, while the rest are from Europe and North America and Samoa).
 That, for the record, has not been an insurmountable difficulty in the past, as proved by the election of both King and Kamanda as president at different times of the SCSL’s history.
 In fact, as the SCSL wound up last year, King had the honor of serving as its last president.

-This maybe a bit late now (although not quite since there is a handy legal provision that says the parties can change their mind on location anytime).
+This maybe a bit late now (although not quite since there is a handy legal provision in the RSCSL Statute that says the parties can change their mind on location anytime).
 But, from a Sierra Leonean perspective, doing the reverse and locating the originals in Freetown and a copy in The Hague might have been better.
 In fact, it probably would have made more sense.
-I am not privy to how the decision was made, but I simply don’t get the decision that the country whose history the documents capture is somehow disqualified from keeping that history.
+I am not privy to how the decision was made, but I simply don’t get the decision that the country whose history the documents capture in the trial process is somehow disqualified from keeping that history.
 I mean, don’t get me wrong, I love the Dutch and always cherish every opportunity to travel to Den Haag and the self-styled “Legal Capital of the World”.
 But why The Hague specifically, instead of say, the UN in New York?
 I guess a good argument would be that it’s closer.
 On top of that, there is a link to the SCSL in a direct way: the city hosted the Taylor Trial, first in the ICC facilities on Maan Weg and later on in the Hague suburb of Leidschendam, in the STL building.
-Yet, especially considering the scathing critique of hosting the key trial in Europe, why not somewhere closer by in West Africa or if there are security concerns at the UN headquarters on the continent in Nairobi?
-At least, though still problematic, the documents would at least be in the same African continent instead of across the oceans in the heart of Europe.
+Yet, especially considering the scathing critique of hosting the key trial in Europe, why not somewhere closer by to Sierra Leone in West Africa?
+Or, say if there are security concerns, at the UN headquarters on the continent in Nairobi?
+At least, though still problematic for various reasons, the documents would at least be in the same African continent instead of across the oceans in the heart of Europe.

 To be honest, the logic of this whole original versus copy of the archives fiasco simply beats me.
 I have to admit that I don’t have satisfactory answers yet, but going to the new RSCSL website brought the issue starkly home.
-And, worse, to sugar coat the outlandishness and unfairness of this decision, we are told that “digitized” copies are available online.
+And, worse, to sugar coat the outlandishness of this decision, we are told that “digitized” copies are available online.
 Really?
 All that says to me is that whoever is making the decision was operating under a fundamental misunderstanding of conditions in post-conflict Sierra Leone.
 It is hard enough to obtain barely functional internet at a respectable hotel in Freetown, much less outside the major urban center of Freetown.
 Worse, how many Sierra Leoneans, the majority of whom are illiterate and still reside in rural communities, will know what "digitized" means.
-On top of that, how many would have access to a computer, and let alone one with the necessary internet access and wherewithal to download and read bulky PDF documents?
-And, worse as I end this post, I wonder why on earth would any Sierra Leonean government acquiesce to such an approach to its own country’s history and sign such an agreement with the UN?
+On top of that, how many would have access to a computer, let alone one with the necessary internet access and broadband that might be required to download and read bulky (PDF) documents?
+And, worse as I end this post, I wonder why on earth would any Sierra Leonean government acquiesce to such an approach to its own country’s history archive and sign off on such an arrangement with the UN?

 Wednesday, January 15, 2014